playcanvas/developer.playcanvas.com/content/ja/faq/change_color.md

 ---
-title: モデルの色を変更
+title: Change the material of a model
-keywords: アセット, 素材, 作成, 色, 表面, ノーマル, スペキュラー
+keywords: asset, material, create, color, surface, normal, specular
 ---

-## モデルの色を変更するには？
+## How do I change the material of a model?

 <img src="https://playcanvas.com/static-assets/instructions/change_material.gif"/>